SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 * You need to [redirect][reference-redirect] the payer to the Redirect payment where the payer must push the payment button.
   This triggers a `POST` towards Swedbank Pay.
-* The payer is redirected to a Vipps payment page where he or she is prompted to enter their mobile number.
+* The payer is redirected to a Vipps payment page to enter the mobile number.
 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
 * To receive the state of the transaction you need to do a `GET`